LuluBots/lulubots.github.io/index.markdown

 ## 🎯 **Let’s Connect!**

 I'm currently seeking a **Ph.D. opportunity in Robotics/CS** for Fall 2025.
-If you’re interested in chatting about robots, AI, or sci-fi, feel free to reach out via [email](hgsdrzgsds@gmail.com) or connect with me on [LinkedIn](www.linkedin.com/in/lulubotszhao) or [GitHub](https://github.com/LuluBots).
+If you’re interested in chatting about robots, AI, or sci-fi, feel free to reach out via [Email](hgsdrzgsds@gmail.com) or connect with me on [LinkedIn](www.linkedin.com/in/lulubotszhao)!